Al1002/conways_game_of_life/README.md

 Concrete implementations in vects.cpp and chunks.cpp can be exported and compiled down to actual libraries.
 As-is, we are butchering the compiler by just including everything.
 Im unsure as to why 20 percent of the program is spent on `Vect2i::Vect2i::operation-` and argument constructor.
 Also, over 200% percent of IOs (in this case it isnt really an IO, but the data is in a byte array in a hash table so might as well be) are redundant.
 This is a stagering reduction from over 900% percent.
 This was resolved by processing the insides of a chunk without the edges, plus storing sums in collumns of 3 cells.
-As im writing this, one way to optimize this code is to just side-step the indirection of ChunkLoader while doing this.
+As im writing this, one way to optimize this code is to just side-step the indirection of BoolChunkLoader while doing this.
 Also the  `tick_optimized()` function is an eye-sore.

 To go on, 2 chunks easily fit into 4KB, and given the 2 switching buffers design, just fusing chunk-loader to and from into one entity, allocating 2x chunks, is not a terrible option.

 Update: If ive not forgotter to push it, the edge update in the lambda is broken.
 The code is hard to debug and the fastest way to do so is via print_board_compact, as it can accept all BoolGrid2D objects.

+Update: stop writing notes in readme.
+Also fixed code via better lazy operations in BoolChunkLoader::set().

 ------